Updated on Jan 4, 2023 by Kripal Thapa

-B.Tech Petrochemical Engineering is a 4-year undergraduate course that provides basic knowledge of the petroleum refining process, production of hydrocarbons, and other petrochemical producing operations.
-The course also offers practical exposure to petroleum extraction and byproduct formation.
+B.Tech Petrochemical Engineering is a 4-year undergraduate course that deals with basic knowledge of the petroleum refining process, production of hydrocarbons, and other petrochemical producing operations and offers practical exposure to petroleum extraction and byproduct formation.
 Upon completing this course, graduates receive various job opportunities across several domains.
-Their main area of function is in the oil rigs and machinery manufacturing units.

 |Full Form||Bachelor of Technology in Petrochemical Engineering|